Mumbai–Ahmedabad high-speed rail corridor: Vadodara

 Platform 6 of the station will be used as the platform for the bullet train.
-The NHSRC will revamp the existing station to accommodate high-speed rail services.
+The NHSRCL will revamp the existing station to accommodate high-speed rail services.
 This will involve the removal of the reservation centre, section engineering office, water tank and railway police station located on the existing platform.
 The new station building will have a height of 20–22 metres and will be 40 metres in width.
 The design of the station is inspired by the banyan tree.
 The project requires the dismantling of platform 7.
 The largest girder on the high-speed rail corridor, measuring 220 metres in length, will be located at Vadodara station.
-The construction of the girder will require the dismantling of platform 7 of Vadodara Junction station which is used by trains arriving from Delhi.
+The construction of the girder will require the dismantling of platform 7 of Vadodara Junction station, which is used by trains arriving from Delhi.
 To cope with the loss of the platform, the NHRSCL will build a new as a satellite station.
 Chhayapuri station was inaugurated in December 2019, paving the way for officials to go ahead with the dismantling of platform 7 at Vadodara Junction.